GRZ29/GRZ29/README.md

 ### Projects (need to update this)
+- https://fm-hidalgo.com/  (.net 8 as be, nextjs as fe, sql server as db, private project)
-- https://fm-hidalgo.com/  (.net as be, react as fe, sql server as db, private project)
+- https://cerulean-clafoutis-54f2a6.netlify.app/  (.net 6 as be, react as fe, sql server as db, private project) (old fm-hidalgo project)
 - https://grz29.github.io/nasa-api-view   (nextJS as fe, api from nasa)
 - https://nextjs-dashboard-5hxn.vercel.app/dashboard   (nextJS as fe, using server components, postgresSQL as db)